How Do You Secure Your Identity After a Data Breach?

 These steps are important to take on your own, but some additional help may also be available.

-6. Consider the free support offered by breached companies
+8. Carefully consider the free support offered by breached companies

 Many companies offer free services as part of their breach responses.
 These can include credit report monitoring or other ways of protecting your sensitive data.